liduanjie/pure/README.md

 version will echo to the readme version will echo to the readme next version will use sass to write css
 >>>>>>> 123439bb986b4f199919b8f51f3e929b44761057
+add a file:360ui.html this file is a ui-css file